 Christmas comes around once again and the thoughts of web developers the world over turn to festivising their websites.
 Festivising is probably not a real word, but I expect you know what I mean.

-This year I decided to make some simple falling snow to liven up a page,
+One year* I decided to make some simple falling snow to liven up a page,

 and I used the HTML5

 canvas element to do it with - which means